-The change in estimate resulted in an increase to depreciation and a decrease to Net Investment in Plant in the amount of \$1,288,776 for 2021.
+The change in estimate resulted in an increase to allowance for doubtful accounts and an increase to Accounts receivable in the amount of \$283,941 for 2023.

 NOTE 2 - DEPOSITS

 The College's deposits at year-end were held by financial institutions in the State of Alabama's Security for Alabama Funds Enhancement (SAFE) Program.
 The SAFE Program was established by the Alabama Legislature and is governed by the provisions contained in the Code of Alabama 1975, Sections 41-14A-1 through 41-14A-14.
 Under the SAFE Program all public funds are protected through a collateral pool administered by the Alabama State Treasurer's Office.
 Under this program, financial institutions holding deposits of public funds must pledge securities as collateral against those deposits.
 In the event of failure of a financial institution, securities pledged by that financial institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation (FDIC).
 If the securities pledged fail to produce adequate funds, every institution participating in the pool would share the liability for the remaining balance.